An adaptive strategy for sequential designs of multilevel computer experiments: Numerical examples

+We use the incremental functions $h_{l}, l=1,2,3$ defined as $h_{1}(x)=f_{1}(x)$ and $h_{l}(x) = f_{l}(x) - f_{l-1}(x) (l=2, 3)$.
+We now compare with other existing methods.
 We prepare three Gaussian processes $GP(0,K_{5/2, \lambda _{l},\sigma^{2}_{l}}(x, x^{\prime}) )$ with a Mat\'ern kernel for $l=1, 2, 3$.
 MICE and fitting of GPs are implemented by python modules ``Multi-Output Gaussian Process Emulator'' and ``scikit-learn'' and a nugget parameter is chosen to be $10^{-8}$ for every level.
-The mean predictions $m^{f_{3}}_{3}\left(x\right) = \sum_{l=1}^{3} m_{l,N_{l}}^{h_{l}}\left(x\right)$ of Implicit method with different budgets are illustrated in Figure \ref{budget_500} in comparison with \cite{le2014recursive,le2015cokriging} and the numbers of runs are also presented in Figure \ref{data_imp}.
+The mean predictions $m^{f_{3}}_{3}\left(x\right) = \sum_{l=1}^{3} m_{l,N_{l}}^{h_{l}}\left(x\right)$ of MLASCE method with different budgets are illustrated in Figure \ref{budget_500} in comparison with \cite{le2014recursive,le2015cokriging} and the numbers of runs are also presented in Figure \ref{data_imp}.
 As expected, the performance of the emulators improves as the budget increases.
-Since MLASCE tends to run the function which yields larger incremental value $\delta_{l}(x)$ more often than the other, the number of training data points at level $3$ gets larger if $\delta_{3}$ is affordable.
+Since MLASCE tends to run the function which yields a larger incremental value $\delta_{l}(x)$ more often than the other, the number of training data points at level $3$ gets larger if $\delta_{3}$ is affordable.
 Moreover, the numbers of training data points at level $1$ and $2$ stabilize after sufficient numbers of data points are obtained while MLASCE focus on low-fidelity simulator if the budget is small.
-The $L^{2}$ error is also presented in Figure \ref{L2} and $L^{2}$ error is defined as the integral of squared difference between the mean prediction and $f_{3}(x)$ in $[0, \pi]$.
+The $L^{2}$ error is also presented in Figure \ref{L2} and $L^{2}$ error is defined as the integral of the squared difference between the mean prediction and $f_{3}(x)$ in $[0, \pi]$.